ScepterSW/Scepter-Wiki/en/ScepterGUITool/FunctionIntroduction.md

 ![RGBD_Principle](../../zh-cn/ScepterGUITool/FunctionIntroduction-asserts/26.gif)

-There is a distance between the Tof lens and the Color camera, so there is a parallax from the actual image.
+There is a distance between the ToF lens and the Color camera, so there is a parallax from the actual image.

 In order to align the depth image with the Color image, eliminate the parallax and obtain a true RGB-D image, witch means the color of the object surface and its depth correspond accurately at the pixel level on the two-dimensional image.
 A conversion is required: